fugue/fregot/README.md

 **Shortcut** `:o`

-By default, you start in the `repl` package when you run `fregot repl`.  `:open` creates and opens a different package.
+By default, you start in the `repl` package when you run `fregot repl`.  `:open` allows you to switch between packages in files you've [loaded](#load).
 For example, you can switch to `fregot.examples.ami_id` like so:

     repl% :open fregot.examples.ami_id
-    Created new package fregot.examples.ami_id

 The REPL prompt changes to the name of the package you just loaded: